Rishabh404/Face-Recognition/README.md

 # Face-Recognition

-This project aims to develop a **face recognition pipeline** which could recognize people on the basis of facial recognition with a high accuracy using Histogram of Oriented Gradient (HOG) feature descriptor.
+This project aims to develop a **face recognition pipeline** which could recognize people on the basis of facial features with a high accuracy using Histogram of Oriented Gradient (HOG) feature descriptor.
 Generally a face recognition pipeline involves the following steps:

 **Step 1:** Locate and extract faces from each image